hyuntaepark-gh/olist-sql-analytics/README.md

 # 📦 Olist SQL Analytics – End-to-End Business Analysis

 This project analyzes the **Brazilian Olist e-commerce dataset** using **PostgreSQL** to answer real-world business questions related to **revenue, customer behavior, delivery performance, and customer satisfaction**.

 Rather than focusing on isolated SQL queries, this project emphasizes:

 - Business-oriented KPIs
-- Order lifecycle analysis
+- Order lifecycle and funnel analysis
 - Delivery delay impact on customer reviews
 - Cohort-based customer retention
+- Data validation and analytical traceability

+The goal is to demonstrate how **SQL-driven analytics translate directly into business decisions**, not just query outputs.

 ---